Police detain man after eggs thrown at King Charles III

 The Associated Press

-LONDON (AP) - British police say a man was detained Wednesday after appearing to throw eggs at King Charles III and Camilla, the queen consort, as they walked in the northern England city of York.
+LONDON (AP) — A 23-year-old man was arrested Wednesday after hurling eggs and vitriol at King Charles III and Camilla, the queen consort, as they walked in the northern England city of York.

-The incident happened as the monarch and his wife were entering York through Micklegate Bar, a medieval gateway where monarchs are traditionally welcomed to the city.
+The incident happened as the king and his wife were entering York through Micklegate Bar, a medieval gateway where monarchs are traditionally welcomed to the city.

 Video footage showed several eggs in motion and smashed on the ground.
-None appeared to hit the royal couple.
+None appeared to hit the royal couple, who continued to be greeted by local dignitaries and to meet assembled well-wishers.

 Several police officers could be seen grappling with a man at a crowd barrier.
-Britain's PA news agency reported that he shouted “this country was built on the blood of slaves” as he was being detained.
+Britain's PA news agency reported that the protester booed and shouted “This country was built on the blood of slaves” as he was being detained.

+Other members of the crowd tried to drown him out by chanting “Shame on you” and “God save the King.”

+North Yorkshire Police said a 23-year-old man was arrested on suspicion of a public order offense and was being held in custody.

-Charles and Camilla also are due to visit the city's cathedral, York Minster, and unveil a statue of Queen Elizabeth II, who died in September.
+Charles and Camilla traveled to York as part of a series of engagements around the U.K. marking the start of the new king's reign.
+They attended a service at the city’s cathedral, York Minster, and unveiled a statue of the king's mother, Queen Elizabeth II, who died in September after 70 years on the throne.